bbauska/W3Cx-3of5/README.md

 7.         **&lt;h1&gt;&lt;a href=&quot;&quot;&gt;Information about this example&lt;/a&gt;&lt;/h1&gt;**
 8. This example is a modified version of &lt;a href=&quot;https://example.com/blog/index.html&quot;&gt;https://example.com/blog/index.html&lt;/a&gt;
 9.       &lt;/header&gt;
-10.      \...
+10.      &period;&period;&period;
 11.    &lt;/article&gt;
 12. &lt;/section&gt;
 ```

 With this technique, parts of the document can be moved more easily, or integrated inside an RSS stream, without the need to renumber the headings.

 Beware that this technique will require you to use some CSS styling, and may confuse some screen readers that do not yet take into account this way of computing the heading hierarchy.
-A simple fix is to use an H1 right after the &lt;body&gt; and use only H2\...H6 inside &lt;section&gt;, &lt;article&gt;, &lt;nav&gt; and &lt;aside&gt;.
+A simple fix is to use an H1 right after the &lt;body&gt; and use only H2&period;&period;&period;H6 inside &lt;section&gt;, &lt;article&gt;, &lt;nav&gt; and &lt;aside&gt;.

 <h4>Let's fix the missing heading</h4>